Old Treasury Building, Melbourne: History

-The Treasury Building was constructed between 1858–62, and is considered one of Australia's finest Renaissance Revival buildings, constructed in palazzo form and built from wealth accumulated during the Victorian Gold Rush.
-One original purpose was to house some of that wealth in the 'gold vaults' in the basement, but by the time it was finished the rush was over, and they were used to store government documents instead.
+The Treasury Building was constructed between 1858–62, and is considered one of Australia's finest Renaissance Revival buildings.
+One original purpose was to house some of the bullion from the gold rush in the 'gold vaults' in the basement, but by the time it was finished the rush was over, and they were used to store government documents instead.
+The main purpose was to house offices for the Treasury Department, along with rooms for the Chief Secretary, the Treasurer, the Registrar-General, the Registrar of the Supreme Court, and the Auditor General, as well as one for the Governor of Victoria when he was on government business.

-The building was designed by young architect J. J. Clark who was just 19 years of age.
-The oldest surviving designs for the building date back to 1857, and many of J J Clark's drafts are on display throughout the building.
-Clark later went on to design many government buildings both in Victoria and elsewhere, notably the Brisbane Treasury in Queensland, considered to be another fine example in a classical style.
+The building was designed by young architect J. J. Clark who was just 19 years of age in 1857.
+Construction of the basement and ground floor began in 1858, when he took seven months leave to tour Europe and the United Kingdom.
+On his return he completed the design, possibly changing that of the second floor, and removing the fourth level attic of the central section in favour of a continuous eave.
+(Many of J J Clark's drawings are currently on display throughout the building).
 Architectural historian Miles Lewis once described The Old Treasury as the "finest public building exterior in Australia".
+Clark had already designed a few government buildings, including the Printing Office located behind the Treasury building, and later went on to design many government buildings both in Victoria and elsewhere, notably the Old Mint in Melbourne, considered to be another fine example in a classical style, and the grand Brisbane Treasury in Queensland.

-While the building itself was completed in 1862, a shortage of funds meant that the forecourt remained unfinished.
-Until 1868 the front steps and terrace were temporary, with individual staircases leading to the three main front doors.
-These were replaced with the grand forecourt still standing today.
+While the building itself was finally completed in 1862, there was long delay in completing the forecourt, with individual timber staircases leading to the three main front doors for some time.
+In 1868 these were replaced with the grand forecourt and cast iron lamps still standing today, also designed by Clark.

 It is the cornerstone of the Treasury Reserve government precinct adjacent to the Treasury Gardens and creates an important vista terminating Collins Street, the financial spine of the city.

 When the official treasury offices were moved next door to 2 Treasury Place in 1877-78, the building was nicknamed the 'Old Treasury'.

 As a leading public building in Melbourne, located in a prominent position with open space around it, the Old Treasury has been the focus for many celebrations and major public events.
 The arrivals and departures of the Governors of Victoria were occasions for expressions of loyalty to the Crown and sometimes for political statements.
 In recent years it has been the destination for the Grand Final parade of AFL footballers.

 The building is also notable for its role when Melbourne was the temporary capital city of Australia after Federation, with the National Executive Council meeting there.
 Previously in February 1899, a "secret" Premiers' conference was convened, when it was decided Melbourne's Parliament House would be the temporary capital until the location of the Australian National Capital was officially decided.